WebVella/WebVella-ERP/docs/developer/hooks/attach-to-render-hook.md

 You can easily attach any ViewComponent to a render hook by decorating it with the correct attribute and placeholder name.

+IMPORTANT: In our application master page there are already render hooks included for: `head-top`, `head-bottom`,`body-toop`, `body-bottom`.

 ```csharp
 using Microsoft.AspNetCore.Mvc;
 using System.Collections.Generic;